Optimize your hearing aids for music listening

 Ask your hearing care professional to create a music program in your hearing aids

-Most modern hearing aids have the capability of containing several different programs, which are specialized pre-programmed settings that help people hear better in specific environments.
+Most modern hearing aids have customizable settings and programs, which are specialized pre-programmed settings that help people hear better in specific environments.

 Hearing care providers can create and customize these settings for different sound situations, such as conversation, noisy environments, music, etc. When you find yourself in that particular situation, you simply put your hearing aids into the program for that environment, either by using your remote, your smartphone app, or pushing a button on the hearing aid.
 If you have Oticon More hearing aids, for example, you can ask your hearing provider to add Oticon MyMusic.